Infygo/Kollex-automation/README.md

 *Method2*
 - Download / clone the project from Git
-- Open command prompt - change directory to the downloaded project path on your machine
+- Open command prompt - change directory to the downloaded project Automation folder path on your machine
 - mvn compile

 (To run the test in chrome use the command below in command prompt)